joantolos/blog/content/blog/writing_will_make_you_a_better_programmer.md

 The thing is, when I tell stories I use to invent adventures or things related with the day to day of my kids and they really love that.
 Also, I try to inject some kind of "lesson", for example, if one of them did something wrong during the day, I try to introduce something similar on the story and the protagonist of the story does the right thing and so I hope my kids get the message and don't do it again.
 I believe it works.

 Anyway, when I invent stories, I don't remember any minor detail... in fact I can't remember practically anything from the day before story.
-But they do... specially the older one...
+But **they do**... specially the older one...
 He gets really upset when I mess up some detail from the story because he remembers everything!
 He says _tell us again the story about the elephant..._ and I can't remember for the life of me what elephant is he talking about.

 I tried to keep some kind of track and I ended up with a complex multiverse with a couple of Smurfs traveling on time... the story got more and more complicated and I loose myself easily.